pkivolowitz/asm_book/section_1/funcs/README.md

 which it needed to return was sitting in `x30`.

-Then, `main()` called a function - in this case `puts()` but which function doesn't matter - it called a function.
+Then, `main()` called a function - in this case `puts()` but which function is called doesn't matter - it called a function.
 In doing so, it overwrote the address to which `main()` needed to return with the address of line 7 in the code.
 That is where `puts()` needs to return.

 So, when line 7 executes it puts the contents of `x30` into the program counter and branches to it.

 And the problem with this is?

 Hint: notice where `gdb` put us after the control-C. Still on line 7.
 An infinite loop of returning to the return statement.

 Here is a fixed version of the code: